oVirt/ovirt-site/source/howto/setup-a-dwh-development-environment.html.md

 *   You may now edit the project using the studio.
 Please refer to the Talend documentation for usage details.

-## Setup history database to test on
+## Setup history database to test with Talend

 *   setup oVirt Engine.
 *   Create the ovirt_history database using the create_db.sh script in the path: